 A great spot for visitors to enjoy fishing without a big time or money commitment is the St. Johns County Ocean Pier on St. Augustine Beach.
 Because the pier maintains a fishing license with the state, it isn't necessary to purchase a separate license when fishing here — the license is included in the fishing fees.
 Fishermen can bring their own equipment or rent a pole at the bait and tackle shop.
 Fishing fees for non-residents are $6.00/adults and free for children under six.
 Call (904) 209-0326 for more information.

-The Vilano Beach Pier (pictured above) is located on the Intracoastal Waterway, facing back towards St. Augustine.
-The town of Vilano Beach feels like it got stuck in time in the 1950s, with a retro design and laid-back attitude that extends to the atmosphere at the pier.
+The Vilano Beach Pier (pictured above) is located on the Intracoastal Waterway, facing historic downtown.
+Vilano Beach feels like it got stuck in time in the 1950s, with a retro design and laid-back attitude that extends to the pier's atmosphere.
 It would be hard to find a more relaxed or informal spot to do some fishing, soak up the sun, and enjoy the views.

 A couple of St. Johns County bridges are known as great fishing spots.
 The May Street Bridge, located on the south side of May St. (A1A) on the east-bound approach to the Vilano Bridge, is an ideal location for inshore fishing.